News Flash

 AGM Full Form and Legal Definition

-• The AGM full form is Annual General Meeting.
+• The AGM's full form is Annual General Meeting.

 • The AGM meaning: a mandatory yearly event for many companies under Indian law.